Tall Timbers Plantation

 Tall Timbers Plantation was a quail hunting plantation located in northern Leon County, Florida, United States established by Edward Beadel in 1895.
+The Beadel House was destroyed by fire on March 16, 2026.

 History

 In 1826, John Phinzy of Georgia purchased Lot 4 of Section 22, Township 3 North, Range 1 East.
 In 1827, Samuel Bryan purchased Lot 1, Section 22 and Island 3 on Lake Iamonia within Section 22.

 In 1834, Dr. Griffin W. Holland, of Virginia purchased Lots 2 and 3 of Section 22, Township 3 North, Range 1 East naming the property Woodlawn.
 Dr. Holland lived at Woodlawn for about 10 years.
 Holland sold the land to Alexander Mosely in 1871.

 Edward Beadel was an avid sportsman from New York City and had been coming to the Piney Woods Hotel, a massive wood structure in Thomasville, Georgia for some time.
 The hotel was built around 1885 and attracted New Yorkers to Thomasville during the winter months.
 (The Piney Woods burned in 1906).

 Beadel would often cross the Florida border to hunt on the property of Charlie Davis.
 Beadel was so impressed with Leon County that he purchased 2200 acre of land along the north shore of Lake Iamonia for $8000.
 The property had been owned by the heirs of Eugene H. Smith and was called Hickory Hill.
 It consisted of land from the former Woodlawn Plantation and other land to the west.
 Beadel built a $3000 home where a plantation house had once stood and renamed the property Tall Timbers.
 The home had its own water tower, boat house, and other outbuildings.

 Tall Timbers was used not only for quail hunting, but also rabbit, dove, pheasant and duck.